giellalt/giellalt.github.io/infra/SetUpTheFiles.md

    - Note: If you fetch the name from the repository's "green button" in GitHub, do **not** use the _HTTPS_ download option, but go for **SSH**.
 1. After this, `cd` into `lang-XXX`, and run:
    - `./autogen.sh`
-   - This will automatically clone the folders `giella-shared` and `giella-core` parallel to `lang-XXX`.
+   - This will automatically clone the folders `shared-mul` and `giella-core` parallel to `lang-XXX`, possibly more.
 You need to `cd` into each of these directories, and run `./autogen.sh && ./configure && make` there.

 When done, `cd` back to `lang-XXX`, and run: